Miss Hilary Cardwell - office/data Manager

-I am the Business Administrative Apprentice at Hartside, I work alongside Miss Gent and Miss Cardwell.
-I have completed my Level 2 here at Hartside and am absolutley delighted that I can stay to complete my Level 3!
+I am the Administrator at Hartside, you'll see me busying away in the Main Office alongside Miss Gent and Miss Cardwell.
+I have completed my Level 2 & my Level 3 Business Administration qualification here at Hartside and I am lucky enough to be able to stay full time employed!

 There is never a dull moment at Hartside and I look forward to coming to work every morning (even though I’m not a morning person!).
 I love being able to see the children progress each day as well as developing relationships with parents, children and staff members and giving 100% help and support when needed.

 When I’m not at work I love to travel and see new places whenever I have the chance to, if the opportunity is there – I’ll take it.